magma/magma/show-tech/README.md

 ## Execution:

 ```
-# run the following comamnd as user root
+# On your GW host, run the following command as user root:

 $ ansible-playbook show-tech.yml